What: Overview of Henry Coe State Park.

 There are four legal access points to the park.
 The first is at Park Headquarters at the terminus of East Dunne Avenue where there is a drive-in campsite and a staffed visitor center with a small historical museum.
 Headquarters is at 2700 feet at the top of a ridge.
 Any long hike from HQ into the main portion of the park will require significant elevation gain at the end of the walk so plan accordingly.

 There are two access points on Gilroy Hot Springs Road.
 The first is the large parking area at Hunting Hollow.
 The second is about two miles north at the end of Gilroy Hot Springs Road.
-The legality of parking at the end of the road is unclear and there is space for only one or two cars.
+It is not legal to park at the end of the road, and there is space for only one or two cars there anyway.
 It is a pleasant walk along Coyote Creek from Hunting Hollow to the road’s end.
 Both access points are at low elevation, so a hike from here will finish with a descent.

 The fourth is an entrance off Highway 152 at Bell Station.
 Here there is a parking lot and a visitor information kiosk, but we did once find a warning note from the CHP when we left our car there on an overnight trip.
 From the parking lot is it roughly a six-mile walk up the gated dirt Kaiser Aetna Road to the park boundary.
 This road is a park easement and so it is legal to walk in, but property outside the road corridor is private.
 The walk along the road to Dowdy Ranch is beautiful and has sweeping views.